HandsOnDataViz/book/todo/archived/fusion/searchable-point-map/README.md

 | 2    | green  | Private    |
 | 3    | red    | Hazardous  |

-Hint: In Part B above, if you forked [Jack's version of the searchable map template](https://github.com/jackdougherty/fusion-map-point), it already includes the basic checkbox code.
+Tip: In Part B above, if you forked [Jack's version of the searchable map template](https://github.com/jackdougherty/fusion-map-point), it already includes the basic checkbox code.

 ####Set up Fusion Table data column and map point colors
 1. Confirm the values in the "type" column of your Google Fusion Table.